vefunder/protocol-research-review/articles/liquity/bLUSD Risk Assessment thread.md

 Moreover, the integration is live on the main net since Aug 2021.

 11/13

 ---
 Chicken bond uses Yearn's LUSD vault as a yield source.

-stacking protocols for yield generation (Yearn's LUSD vault) can increase the risk surface.
+Stacking protocols for yield generation (Yearn's LUSD vault) can increase the risk surface.

 The vault contract is live for more than 5 months and Yearn protocol can be considered as time-tested since Feb 2021.